tensorflow/tensorflow/tensorflow/lite/experimental/micro/tools/make/targets/ecm3531/README.txt

 GETTING STARTED:

-1. Download the Tensorflow code from Github and follow anyinstructions there to download other dependencies.
+1. Download the Tensorflow code from Github and follow instructions there to download other dependencies.

 2. Download the Eta Compute SDK, version 0.0.17.